Personal Injury Case Management Software—

 What is Personal Injury Case Management Software?

 It is a software program that helps personal injury lawyers to process personal injury cases like automobile accidents, premises liability, slip and fall, trip and fall, medical malpractice, animal bite, and other tort cases from intake, to settlement, and beyond.
 It also enables PI firms to settle cases faster.

 This means from intake to settlement of the case, you know that everything is being tracked and stored properly in your legal case management software.

 As a personal injury lawyer, it’s necessary to be able to draw the connection through every stage in your process from beginning to end.

-Some of the features that should be top of mind when selecting case management systems include capabilities related to automobile accidents, premises liability, slip and fall, trip and fall, medical malpractice, animal bite, and other tort cases.
+Some of the features that should be at the top of your list when selecting case management systems include; capabilities related to automobile accidents, premises liability, slip and fall, trip and fall, medical malpractice, animal bite, and other tort cases.

-Anyone should be easily able to view and manage important dates in a case such as statute of limitations, date of the incident, date of intake, deposition dates, notice of claim deadlines, and other events.
+Anyone should easily be able to view and manage critical dates in a case such as the statute of limitations, date of the incident, date of intake, deposition dates, notice of claim deadlines, and other events.

 Document Management and Storage

-An ideal legal case management software solution should enable attorneys to store an unlimited amount of legal files in the cloud like PDFs, Word documents, images, and audio and video files.
-Furthermore, attorneys should be able to intuitively name, categorize, and label their files for efficient search and information management inside your law practice.
+An ideal legal case management software solution should enable attorneys to store an unlimited amount of legal files in the Cloud, including PDFs, Word documents, images, audio, and video files.
+Furthermore, attorneys should be able to intuitively name, categorize, and label their case files for efficient search, and information management inside their law practice.

 Management Reports & Dashboard